Document Type: Canon

 Final Rule

-No cross-brain interaction is valid unless it is task-based, logged, authority-safe, and visible to governance.
+No cross-brain interaction is valid unless it is:

 Informal coordination is non-compliant.